Angular vs React 2026: Complete Framework Guide

 What Is Angular?
 What Is React?

 Angular is a full-featured TypeScript framework; React is a focused UI library.
-This fundamental difference shapes everything else.

-Angular, developed by Google, ships with routing, forms, HTTP client, dependency injection, and testing utilities built-in.
-Angular 19/20 introduced Signals for fine-grained reactivity and a zoneless architecture for cleaner state management.
+Angular (by Google) is “batteries-included”: routing, forms, HTTP client, and dependency injection built-in.
+Angular 19/20 introduced Signals for fine-grained reactivity and zoneless architecture.

 AspectAngularReact